Contact us

 Non-programmed (responsive) inspections may take place as part of RSH’s ongoing responsive work, involving engagement with landlords as a result of things like cases from tenants, referrals from stakeholders, and self-referrals.
 If a material issue arises from this, the RSH may conduct an unplanned investigation to gain a deeper understanding of the problem.

-1. Onsite work and tenant engagement: The RSH will spend around two days onsite, meeting with specified individuals.
+3. Onsite work and tenant engagement: The RSH will spend around two days onsite, meeting with specified individuals.
 Prior to the visit, they will inform the organisation of who they want to meet, the reasons, and the topics to be covered.
+Every inspection will also have an element of observing meetings, where organisations will share their meeting schedule with the RSH, including tenant engagement meetings and activities, so they can attend at least one of these.

-1. Review of assurance and gaps: An assurance gap meeting will be held with the organisation to address any gaps and clarify the RSH’s understanding around compliance with the standards.
+4. Review of assurance and gaps: An assurance gap meeting will be held with the organisation and follow-up questions will be asked to address any gaps and clarify the RSH’s understanding around compliance with the standards.

-1. Conclusions and outcomes: The RSH will analyse the information gathered to form conclusions and produce a consumer grading for the organisation.
+5. Conclusions and outcomes: The RSH will analyse the information gathered to form conclusions and produce a consumer grading for the organisation and a summary of the inspection findings.

 Questions to ask yourself